ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 ```
 python crack_password.py 5ce7ebe97a1bbfeb2822ae627b726d5b hashcat-essid 27462da350ac accd10fb464e
 ```
-Our sample password list will successfully crack both of these examples.
+Our sample password list is enough to successfully crack both of these examples.
 And of course you can always supply your own list.
 <br/>
 <br/>